 Pascal’s Triangle Construction

 The easiest way to construct the triangle is to start at row zero and write only the number one.
-From there in order to obtain the numbers in the following rows, add the number directly above and to the left of the number with the number above and to the right to acquire the new value.
-If there are no numbers on the left or the right just replace a zero for that missing number and proceed with the addition.
+From there, to obtain the numbers in the following rows, add the number directly above and to the left of the number with the number above and to the right of it.
+If there are no numbers on the left or right side, replace a zero for that missing number and proceed with the addition.
 Here is an illustration of rows zero to five.

 From the above figure, if we see diagonally, the first diagonal line is the list of ones, the second line is the list of counting numbers, the third diagonal is the list of triangular numbers and so on.